-A Short History of Medway Lodge
+A Short History of Medway Lodge (previously known as the Tonbridge Lodge)

 A Petition for the Lodge was sponsored by Knole Lodge No 1414 and signed by Edward Palmer, Worshipful Master, F.W.
 Holecraft, Senior Warden and J. Lucas, Junior Warden of that Lodge.